Class of 2021

 - High School: African Leadership Academy

-Hind’s primary interests lie in the fields of computer science, political science and mathematics.
 During the summer of 2016, she participated in the Yale Young Global Scholars Program which helped her better understand the role of technology in modern terrorism and the ways in which cybersecurity can be used as a tool for defense and counterterrorism.
-After returning home, she built a partnership with the Moroccan Association Marcaine des Victimes du Terrorisme to introduce activities in Moroccan schools that would raise awareness about the dangers of technology and terrorist networks.
+After returning home, she built a partnership with the Association Marcaine des Victimes du Terrorisme.

 At the African Leadership Academy, Hind was involved in the International Relations Council and was eventually chosen as the chairperson of the African Commission on Science and Technology at Model African Union.

-During her time at Notre Dame, Hind decided to pursue her dedication for counter terrorism by talking to various professors in the engineering computer science- department and got approved in doing research with Professor Chawla.
-Through her research, Hind would like to bring an understating of cyberterrorism and terrorist cyber-recruitment to the African continent and hopefully work on enhancing the existing policies and creating new strategies to solve this internationally perilous issue of terrorism.
+During her time at Notre Dame, Hind decided to pursue her dedication for counterterrorism by joining the Kellogg International Scholars program where she began assisting research conducted by Professor Chawla and Professor Omer on cyberterrorism and terrorist cyber-recruitment to the African continent.
+She hopes to enhance existing policies and create new strategies to solve this internationally perilous issue of terrorism.